Stage Work

 Character: Bottom (Midsummer) and Lindner (Raisin)

-I spent seven months touring the US with Olney Theatre’s National Players Tour 72, which was the first majority black tour in the National Player’s history.
+I spent seven months touring the US with Olney Theatre’s National Players Tour 72, which was the first majority Black tour in the National Player’s history.
 We performed in 23 states, and traveled through a great deal more.
 In addition to performing the roles of Lindner and Bottom, I also was one of the assistant master electricians and the Covid Safety Manager.
 In many of the places we toured, we also taught a variety of education workshops, allowing me to continue to grow my expertise as a teaching artist.

 Olney Theatre describes the National Players as “a unique ensemble bringing innovative theater to communities large and small across the United States.
 Founded in 1949, National Players stimulates youthful imagination and critical thinking by presenting classic plays in invigorating ways for modern audiences.
 National Players is the hallmark outreach program of Olney Theatre Center, a Helen Hayes Award-winning theatre in suburban Washington, DC. “